marcusguttenplan/sensorship_lab/README.md

 Scripts for scraping information from the web, to emulate mass surveillance techniques of the state in field research.

 ##### twitdiff
 `twitdiff` is a folder of scripts to record a user's twitter followers and record changes over time.
+Add developer consumer key/secret and access control/secret keys to a file called `tconf`

 ```
-sh twitdiff.sh
+python authtest.py
 ```

-or

 ```
 python followersdiff.py